Jim’s Random Notes

 Jennie, the 4th year veterinary student who is his primary caregiver took this video of Charlie walking on the underwater treadmill on Tuesday—just six days after his surgery.

-They had to put the treadmill on incline because the day before, Charlie was holding his legs up letting his back end float while he padded along on his front feet.
+They had to put the treadmill on incline because the day before, Charlie was holding his legs up and letting his back end float while he padded along on his front feet.
 With the treadmill on incline, he can’t cheat.

 We went over to pick Charlie up this afternoon and bring him home for the weekend.
 He’s apparently been somewhat homesick or something–not wanting to be there.
 We’ll keep him here for the weekend and then I’ll take him back on Monday morning for another week of therapy.
 After that, if he continues to improve, we’ll likely bring him home and continue the therapy locally.